College of Applied Health Sciences

 6. Program in Rehabilitation Sciences

 A variety of degree programs is offered in the areas of biomedical visualization, disability studies, health informatics, health information management, nutrition, kinesiology, occupational therapy, physical therapy, and rehabilitation sciences.
-The college offers five bachelor’s degrees, seven master’s degrees, and five doctoral programs.
+The college offers five bachelor’s degrees, seven master’s degrees, and seven doctoral programs.

 The research efforts of the multidisciplinary faculty are directed toward new and applied knowledge in aging and disability studies, health information sciences, and health promotion and disease prevention.
 The college’s research and educational programs are substantially strengthened by the unification of the academic departments with their clinical counterparts in the University of Illinois Medical Center.